theshteves/stevenkneiser.com/blog/links.md

 ### [You don't have to be local](https://sive.rs/local)

 This was a simple article that tapped me at the right time: it gave me permission.
-This realization is slwowly dawning on people all over the world.
+This realization is slowly dawning on people all over the world.
-The more friends you make in different countries & timezones, the more you question how you distribute you time.
-ClubHouse/Twitter Spaces/etc shrink that distance down to your room.
+The more friends you make in different countries & timezones, the more **you question how you distribute your time**.
+The internet shrinks that distance between you & others down to your room.
 There are multiple conferences going on all around you in this city in the sky.

 I just didn't realize I even had a choice